softwarestrategies/account-balance-service/README.md

 Make sure that both Java and Docker are installed on the test machine

-Testcontainers needs (and least it seems to on my Mac) these 2 Docker Images pulled before testing
-- testcontainers/ryuk:0.3.0
-- testcontainersofficial/ryuk

 ## (Automated) Testing

 *NOTE: There are still more tests to write.*